bm4cs/bencode.io/content/posts/2021-08-22-production-react.md

 In the case of [Create React App](https://create-react-app.dev/) the toolchain is rich, includes development productivity conveniences such as hot reloading, source maps and [custom environment variables](https://create-react-app.dev/docs/adding-custom-environment-variables/).

-This is truly wonderful as you develop the app, `npm start` and watch the magic unfold.
+This toolchain is mind blowingly productive as you develop the app, `npm start` and watch the magic unfold.

-At this point, its possible to put all this in one big happy container:
+At this point, its possible to put the React app one big (~1.7GB) happy container:

 ```dockerfile
 FROM node:latest